Olga Lucia Alvarez

 Barbara Duff was ordained a priest with the Association of Roman Catholic Women Priests in Falls Church, VA on June 22, 2013.
 She has many interests and a wide variety of experiences, along with several college degrees.
 She held the titles of Nurse, Nursing Home Supervisor, Assistant Chief Nurse, and Captain (USAF).
 Teacher, Realtor, Black Belt, Private pilot, Georgia Director of Sisters in Spirit Woman’s motorcycle riders, In her later years, she has followed the call of the Spirit as a priest in the Association of Roman Catholic Priests and serves the homeless.

-Abigail Eltzroth has served as a jail chaplain in Saginaw, Michigan, as a pastoral associate on the Fort Peck Indian Reservation, and as pastor to two churches in the sandhills of Nebraska.
+Abigail Eltzroth has served as a jail chaplain in Saginaw, Michigan, as a pastoral associate on the Fort Peck Indian Reservation in Montana, and as pastor to two churches in the sandhills of Nebraska.
 She has a theology degree from the Washington Theological Union.
 Abigail lives near Asheville, North Carolina where she is forming an inclusive faith community.
 She was ordained a deacon, October 8, 2016 and a priest, April 30, 2017.

 Susan Marie Guzik